My son’s second grade class invited parents to join their music lesson the day they had a guest from a symphony orchestra.

 When I insist on working through rest, I’m messing with the excellent work.
 I’m adding my own improvisation, but improvisation works only with solos.
 It’s as though I’m telling God, “I’ve got this.
 I don’t need rest.
 I don’t need you.
 I can’t trust you to help me finish if I rest.”

-Refusing to rest reflects a heart which believes I can’t afford to pause and recharge.
+Refusing to rest reflects a heart that believes I can’t afford to pause and recharge.

-Refusing to rest reflects a heart which thinks it all depends on me.
+Refusing to rest reflects a heart that thinks it all depends on me.